Behavioral Assessment Program

 Why is a Behavioral Assessment Program necessary?

-- Consistent college-wide approach
+- Ensure a consistent and college-wide approach

 BART does not handle concerns about any employee issue.